techyian/ReportViewer.NET/readme.md

 Welcome to ReportViewer.NET, a C#/.NET library which allows you to render SQL Server Reporting Services (SSRS) reports from within a web page.

 The library works by parsing RDL files which you must register, along with DataSources, and the elements and expressions within the RDL file are then transformed into HTML.
-The library has a number of parsers which extract values from expressions which are then used to build up a final expression, before being run through a C# interpreter called DynamicExpresso (https://github.com/dynamicexpresso/DynamicExpresso).
+The library has a number of parsers which extract values from functions which are then used to build up a final expression, before being run through a C# interpreter called DynamicExpresso (https://github.com/dynamicexpresso/DynamicExpresso).

 **Please Note**: